marc-micatka/marc-micatka.github.io/_pages/about.md

   <a href="/assets/images/about/marc_washington.jpg"><img src="/assets/images/about/marc_washington.jpg"></a>
 </figure>

 Hello!
 My name is Marc Micatka.
 I am an aspiring computer scientist/roboticists currently working on my Masters in CS at Georgia Tech specializing in Robot Perception and Automation while also traveling around the country and world with my lovely wife.
-I enjoy finding efficient and practical solutions to problems whether it's in a class setting, a work setting, or on my own.
+I enjoy finding efficient and practical solutions to problems in a class setting, a work setting, or on my own.

 I love traveling and being outside and exercising, whether it's in the mountains or on the water.
-My wife is travel nurse and we are routinely packing up and moving around the country.
-Currently living in South Lake Tahoe while I finish up my graduate program.
+Currently living in Seattle while I finish up my graduate program.

 Education
 ---------